Mila-Slavkovska/Macedonian-Sign-Language/README.md

 # Macedonian Sign Language Recognition (MSL)

 This project implements a real-time **sign language recognition system** for the **Macedonian Sign Language (MSL)** alphabet and some words.
-It uses **MediaPipe Holistic** for extracting pose, face, and hand landmarks, and a **stacked LSTM model** for sequence classification.
+It uses **MediaPipe Holistic** for extracting pose, face, and hand landmarks, and **stacked LSTM-based models** for sequence classification.
+It also suggest the **best combination of keypoints** suitable for recognizing MSL.

 The system supports:
 - Recording raw sign language samples from webcam
-- Extracting keypoints from face, pose, and hands
+- Extracting keypoints from face, mouth, pose, and hands
 - Data augmentation via transformations (translation, rotation, scaling)
-- Training LSTM models for alphabet and word recognition
+- Training LSTM-based models for alphabet and word recognition
 - Real-time sign language recognition from webcam

 ---